GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **How to take screenshot in Android programmatically?** - [Learn more here](https://blog.mindorks.com/how-to-programmatically-take-a-screenshot-on-android)

 ### Android Libraries

+* Have you use an HTTP Library, which, why, did you like it?
+* Describe how REST APIs work.
+* What are some typical methods of HTTP request/responses? [[GET, POST, PUT, PATCH, DELETE, UPDATE]](http://www.restapitutorial.com/lessons/httpmethods.html)

 * **Explain OkHttp Interceptor** - [Learn more here](https://blog.mindorks.com/okhttp-interceptor-making-the-most-of-it)